St. Columba's Crozier

-St. Columba’s Crozer (or the Cathach of Colum Cille) is a badly damaged and incomplete 8th or 9th century Irish Insular crozier fragment.
+St. Columba's Crozer (or the Cathach of Colum Cille) is a fragment of an 8th or 9th century Irish Insular crozier fragment.
 It consists of a wooden core covered by sheet bronze tubes decorated with a bronze knope lined with silver and gilt.
-The wooden shaft measures four-feet and is elaborately decorated but incomplete: it was found broken in two and both its foot and crook are missing.
+The wooden shaft measures four feet and is elaborately decorated but incomplete: it was found broken in two, and both its foot and crook are missing.

-Built for St. Columba’s (also known as St. Colmcille (d.
+Built for St. Columba's (also known as St. Colmcille (d.
 597)), the fragment is held at the National Museum of Ireland, Kildare Street, Dublin, but is not usually on display.

 Provenance

-The staff originates from the ninth century, while a number of often poor and crude refurbishments date from the 12th century and later.
-It is one of the saints three well known relics, the others being his bell-shrine, and the well known 9th century Cathach of St. Columba which was built to contain a 6th century Insular psalter once though to have been written by Columba himself.
+The staff originates from the 9th-century, while a number of often poor and crude refurbishments date from the 12th century and later.
+It is one of the saint's three well-known relics, the others being his bell-shrine and the well-known 9th century Cathach of St. Columba which was built to contain a 6th century Insular psalter once thought to have been written by Columba himself.

 It is associated with Durrow Abbey in County Meath, which was founded by Columba in the 6th century.
-Following the dissolution of the abbey, it was kept by its hereditary keepers, the Mac Geoghegan family, until the mid-19th century.
+Following the abbey's dissolution, it was kept by its hereditary keepers, the Mac Geoghegan family, until the mid-19th century.
 The staff was in the ownership of the Royal Irish Academy before 1850.
 Although considered to have once been one of the finest croziers, and a relic of one of Ireland's patron saints, it did not receive substantial scholarly examination until its inclusion in Column Burke's 1997 "Studies in the Cult of Saint Columba".